supriya-raj/asset-compare-git-webpack-plugin/README.md

 # Asset Compare Git Webpack Plugin

-A webpack plugin that compares the generated asset sizes against those of a base branch as part of a CI build.
+A zero configuration webpack plugin that compares the generated asset sizes of any given pull request/branch against those of master as part of a CI build.

-> NOTE: Currently Travis is the only CI environment that is supported
+> NOTE: Currently Travis and Github actions are the only CI environments supported

 ## Install